Rhoban/DXLBoard/firmware/README.md

 The board will appear as a virtual serial port (typically `/dev/ttyACM0` on linux).
 You can directly send dynamixel packet through it.

+Note that we confgure our servos as following:

+* Baudrate: 1000000
+* Return delay to minimum
+* Status return level to 1 (only answer READ and not on WRITE)

 ## Sync Read

 To take advantage of the 3 buses, there is a pseudo Sync Read command implemented